-D6 If a minimum high school gr ade point avera ge is required

-of transfer applicants, speci fy (on a 4.0 sca le): 3.00

-D7 If a minimum college grade

-transfer applicants, specify (on a 4.0 scale) : 2.50

-Р

-D8 List any other application re quirements spe cific to transfer applicants:

-D9 List application priority, clos ing notification and candidate reply dates for ti ansfer students .
-If

-applications are reviewed o

-column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 7/1 Rolling 5/1 Χ

-D9 Winter

-D9 Spring 12/15 Rolling X

-D9 Summer

-D10 Yes No

-Does an open admission po licy, if reported apply to 163

-2.0 transfer students? , "բթ.) το Х
+D6 If a minimum high school gr ade point avera ge is required of transfer applicants, speci fy (on a 4.0 sca le): 3.00 D7 If a minimum college grade point average is s required of transfer applicants, specify (on a 4.0 scale): 2.50 D8 List any other application re quirements spe cific to transfer applicants: D9 List application priority, clos applications are reviewed o n a continuous o or rolling basis, расе а спеск п ark in the Rollin ig admission D9 column.
+Rolling 03 Priority Date Closing Date Notification Date Reply Date Admission D9 Fall 6/15 Rolling 5/1 Х D9 Winter D9 Spring 12/15 Rolling D9 Summer D10 Yes No D10 Does an open admission po licy, if reported, apply to х transfor students?

-D11 Describe additional requirer nents for transfe er admission, if applicable:
+D11 Describe additional requirements for transfer admission, if applicable:

-Transfer Credit Polici 1

-D12 Report the lowest grade ear be transferred for credit: ned for any cou irse that may

-be transferred for credit: C-

-D13 Number Unit Type

-Maximum number of credits or courses that t may be Offic Type

-2.0 transferred from a two-year a, 20 70

-,

-D14 Number Unit Type

-D14 Maximum number of credits t may be 90

-transferred from a four-year institution: 30

-1

-D15 Minimum number of credits •

-at your institution to earn ar i associate degr ee.
-NA

-D16 Minimum number of credits that transfers m nuet complete 1

-סום at your institution to earn a 30.00

-at your montation to cam a austroior o dogre · · · 55.00
+2 Report the lowest grade earned for any course that may be transferred for credit: 0 0- 3 Number Unit Type 3 Maximum number of credits or courses that may be transferred from a two-year institution: 70 4 Number Unit Type 4 Maximum number of credits or courses that may be transferred from a four-year institution: 90 5 Minimum number of credits that transfers must complete at your institution to earn an associate degree: at your institution to earn an associate degree.
+NA 6 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00

-Describe other transfer credit policies: Students can no longer take courses at another institution once enrolled as a degree student without permission.
+D17 Describe other transfer credit policies: Students can no long take courses at another institution once enrolled as a degree student without permission.
 Transfer credit policies vary by college and program.